Tags: Buttermilk, Cheesecake, Farmers Cheese, First Love, Graham Crackers, Skinny Cheesecake, Weight Watchers Fresh Meals

 I instinctively sucked my hangnail finger.
 The coppery taste of blood was not pleasant, but it was a distraction and better than grossing him out with a bloody digit.

 As I got closer, I surveyed the area around the ride.
-Of course there were girls standing around to catch a glimpse of him in hopes he’d catch a glimpse of them.
+Of course there were girls standing around, ogling him, in hopes he’d catch a glimpse of them and fall in love.
 It was the girls standing alone that worried me, especially one in particular, a really cute platinum blonde standing with both hands clasped behind her arched back, obviously to accentuate her large chest.
-Pure, unblemished, confidence.
+Pure and fierce confidence, something I’d never had in my life.
 She might be his girlfriend. *Stop it, Lisa, just do what you need to do or if she isn’t already, she just might become his girlfriend!* I tried to reason with myself.

 My stomach started to gurgle.
 I could feel the apple wine and pizza strapping on their chutes for instant ejection in case my plane was hit.
-I walked past her, and I could feel her eyes give me the once over.
-I looked back briefly at my friends.
-Now there were more people standing there.
+I walked past her, and I could feel her eyes shooting darts at me, give me the once over.
+I looked back briefly at my friends, almost wanting to bail, but that thought was abbreviated by the realization tha there were even more people standing there watching now.
 What the…?
 Had my story spread to everyone on the pier?
 I was waiting for some kind of announcement on the loud speaker/intercom system;

 Gather ’round the Tilt-A-Whirl, ALL, have we got a show for you!!!

 I turned away quickly and stepped up to the side of the Tilt-A-Whirl near the DJ booth as the cars whipped around furiously.
 Since it was kind of high up..I had to stand on my tippy toes a bit.
 The tall guy with the mustache looked over at me and smiled. *NO, not you!* I thought, as I motioned toward Dreamboat with my hangnail finger.